 Alcohol and drugs aren’t going to increase your chance of catching STDs on their own.
 But they can lead you to make very risky choices.
 And it is this risky behavior that can help spread a variety of STDs.
 Be sure not to ever overindulge when drinking or using drugs, as this can lead to a bad sexual decision.
 If you are very drunk, you may also be putting yourself at risk of sexual assault.
 When you do drink on a night out, make sure that you are always with your friends.
 They will be able to help you get home safely if you ever drink a bit too much.

 Sticking with a monogamous partner can help to keep your chances of catching an STD very low.
 This is because you can both get tested to make sure that you are clear.
 One benefit of having an STD-free long-term partner is that you will not need to use a condom during sex.
 Once you are in a monogamous relationship, it is important that both you and your partner remain faithful to one another.
 If you choose to have sex with a partner outside of your primary relationship, and it hasn’t been discussed with everyone involved, you could unwittingly bring an STD into your relationship.

 In the past, it was thought that women should douche after sex to make sure that there is no semen left inside them.
 However, it is now known that this can actually increase the risk of STDs.
 That’s because douching can remove a lot of natural bacteria from the vagina.
-And most of this bacteria helps the body fight STDs.
+And most of these bacteria help the body fight STDs.
 So by douching, you are preventing your body from fighting against infections and dangerous bacteria.
 Rather than resorting to such methods, you should make sure that you are using protection correctly.
 If you do, you will not have to rely on these unnecessary quick-fix methods.